ternaustralia/geonadir-upload-cli/README.md

     - The path must exist, otherwise error raised.

-- `-r, --root-catalog-url`: Url of root catalog.
-Necessary when uploading from STAC object.

-    - Default is https://data-test.tern.org.au/catalog.json, which is the root catalog of TERN data server.

 - `-o, --output-folder`: Whether output csv is created.
 Generate output at the specified path.

     - Default is false.